enyojs/enyo-docs/docs/best-practices/api-reference.md

 [How to Document](#how-to-document).

-Members that are private to the kind should be marked with the `@private` tag, but any further documentation is optional.
+Members that are private to the kind should be marked with the `@private` tag, but any additional documentation is optional.

 ### How to Document